dradhikari/Credit_Card_Financial_Dashboard/README.md

 ##  Objective
 To build a comprehensive dashboard that:
 - Integrates customer demographics with credit card behavior.
-- Tracks key KPIs such as revenue, interest earned, activation and delinquency rates.
+- Tracks key KPIs such as revenue, interest earned, activation, and delinquency rates.
 - Supports data-driven business decisions through visual insights.

 ##  Dataset Overview